“What wisdom can you find that is greater than kindness?”

 Whether seen or unseen, whether living near or far,

 Born or unborn; may all beings be happy.

 Let none deceive or despise another anywhere.
 Let none wish harm to another, in anger or in hate.”

 And where loving kindness towards other people feels difficult, or complicated by the complexities of human interaction and our own pain memories, in a fragile state loving kindness towards a plant, an insect or an animal is a lot easier.

-I learned a long time ago that any low mood or depression I might be feeling or negative thinking was easily alleviated if not cured by being kind towards someone or something.
+I learned a long time ago that any low mood, worry, insecurity or depression I might be feeling or negative thinking was easily alleviated if not cured by being kind towards someone or something.
 It immediately helps you shift mental gears into a much better, self-healing place.
 As such I now have a daily routine of looking after the wildlife in our garden: the plants, insects, birds and animals.
 It’s part of my daily ‘therapy’ and has resulted in the animals and birds knowing me as a benign presence rather than a potential threat.
 The pigeons, sparrows, robins, and squirrels come around whenever I go outside!
 This is heart-warming, but it can also cost you a fortune if you aren’t careful…On a serious note, it’s also wise not to create too much of a dependency in wildlife by, for example, over-feeding or feeding too often.
 Animals still need to find their own food and they can end up hanging around waiting to be fed rather than foraging for themselves.
 So, establishing a balance between helping them avoid starvation and respecting their independent wildness is key.

 “One touch of nature makes the whole world kin.”